 Adding a little pumpkin to your dog’s diet supplies the necessary source of fibre to enable your dog to pass stool easily and cure constipation.
 Pumpkin for a dog’s upset stomach has so many benefits.

 Did you know dogs can get acid reflux?
 Yes, they can and you can use pumpkin for acid reflux in dogs!
 Adding organic pumpkin puree for dogs through their diet is perfect for controlling constipation and diarrhea.

 Is pumpkin good for dogs with diarrhea?
 Yes!
 Pumpkins have the unique ability to cure both constipation and diarrhea in your dog.

 Though it may defy understanding, pumpkins have the unique ability to cure both constipation and diarrhea in your dog.

 If your pet’s stool is a little loose, the little benefits of pumpkin for dogs can add bulk and form to your dog’s poop.
 The key is to understand how much pumpkin you should feed your dog, which we will discuss further.

 We recommend having some canned pumpkin for dogs upset stomach on hand, even if your dog doesn't usually have digestive issues.
-Fruitables Digestive Supplement contains apple pomace, spinach, tomato pomace and ginger to help boost nutrition and soothe irritated stomachs and nausea.
+Fruitables Digestive Supplement contains a lot of apple pomace, spinach, tomato pomace and ginger to help boost nutrition and soothe irritated stomachs and nausea.

-Though the evidence for this is so far only anecdotal, regular pumpkin inclusion in your dog’s diet may contribute to deterring parasites from inhabiting your poor pup’s gut.
+Though the evidence for this is so far only anecdotal, regular pureed pumpkin inclusion in your dog’s digestive food may contribute to deterring parasites from inhabiting your poor pup’s gut.